TYPO3-Documentation/t3docs-screenshots/README.rst

 folder, i.e. in ``public/t3docs/*/screenshots.json``.
 It defines in the first level the TYPO3 environment ("Core", "Examples", "Install", "Introduction" or "Styleguide") where the screenshots are taken, and in the second level it lists blocks of actions where each block ends with a captured screenshot.
 Each action is an object, where the key ``action`` marks the action name and the remaining keys represent the action parameters.
+Actions are mainly about navigating the TYPO3 instance and taking screenshots.

 Create a basic ``screenshots.json`` in an arbitrary manual folder at ``public/t3docs`` by